wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 ## Act 1 Scene 3

-**Dorothy:** Oh I'm looking forward to this Ken, I've never been in a cave before.
+**Dorothy:** Oh I'm looking forward to this Ken, I've never been in a cave before, I should be videoing this for my YouTube channel.

-**Ken:** Well Dorothy, the thing with caves is they can be quite small, and it looks like there's an awful lot of people coming on this tour with us.
+**Ken:** Well Dorothy, I've been in many caves in my time, they can be quite small and it looks like there's an awful lot of people coming on this tour with us.
 Look at 'em.
 Are you ALL here for the tour?
 I say, are you all here for the tour?
 Honestly some of them seem a bit simple!

 **Dorothy:** Ken!!!!!

 **Ken:** Look at that young lad there, he's got long hair - could do with a trip to the barber's him... short back and sides.

 **Dorothy:** Shhhh Ken...
 Ohh look, this must be our guide.
-He looks like a proper adventurer, like that Bear Grylls.
+He looks like a proper adventurer, like that Bear Grylls...
+I'm going to take a photo for Facebook.

 **Ken:** Lad looks like he couldn't explore his way out of a paper bag.